-- Replace or upgrade outdated infrastructure such as; buildings, community centers, activity areas, and insufficient outdoor facilities, to serve citizens, by offering programs that will meet their needs throughout the four seasons. - Potential facilities and programs to update may include: Public Services, New Community Center, Indoor recreation programs, outdoor gardens, trails, physical fitness programs.
+- · Study the need for indoor recreation ameneties and develop recomendations for meeting these needs. - Replace or upgrade outdated infrastructure such as; buildings, community centers, activity areas, and insufficient outdoor facilities, to serve citizens, by offering programs that will meet their needs throughout the four seasons. - Potential facilities and programs to update may include: Public Services, New Community Center, Indoor recreation programs, outdoor gardens, trails, physical fitness programs. - · Identify a permanent location for the Northville Farmers Market and complete the market relocation.